N E W S

 With half the tracking done on the Hurricane Days album (plus a little on the as-yet-unnamed voice-and-guitar disc), two health issues have ground progress to a halt for now.
 Stephen spent most of last week in the hospital hooked up to IV antibiotics and painkillers, after a small knee wound got infected all the way into the joint in just a few days.
 While still in recuperation mode at home, he also pulled a muscle in his upper back.
 "I made the mistake of coughing while I was pushing myself up out of an easy chair," he says.
 "Turns out that chair isn't so easy after all, and it felt like the back of my right shoulder took a flaming arrow."

-may or may not affect the big picture, depending on how fast Stephen
+this may or may not affect the big picture, depending on how

 NEWS DATE 09/12/15: Fire And Hurricane